WEsayA high altitide resort with great long runs and a good snow record. Linked to Zermatt in Switzerland this resort offers some good varied skiing.

 - An array of long, consistently gentle runs

-- Ideal for intermediates but be wary of steep slopes and bumps
+- Perfect for intermediates that lack confidence when it comes to steep slopes and bumps

 - Slopes are beautifully sunny